BattleDemon/IT-Journal-App/README.md

 #### New UI Elements

-Below is the current form of the UI.
+The current interface consists of a sidebar and a stacked widget that switches between the calendar and entry views.

 ##### Entry View

+Users can write their journal entries, view the date, and save the entries.

 ![screenshot](P1EntryView.png)

 ##### Calendar View

+Users can select dates and view which days have entries already.

 ![screenshot](CalendarViewP1.png)

 ##### Side Bar

+Users can use the sidebar to switch between the views aswell as view all entries.

 ![screenshot](SideBar.png)

 #### Issues and Solutions

-Because i use a Linux system at home and a windows system for school along with needing this to be usable by you i needed to make some systems within this cross os in this case the problem was with loading files and fiel directories becuase of the use of diffirent slashes eg. \ vs /.
+I use Linux at home and Windows for school, and I also needed to make this project usable for you.
+This required making the file-loading systems cross-OS compatible, which required handling the different slashes used in file directories.

+This was fixed by using `os.path.join()` so python automatcally uses the correct file depending on the operating system.

 ### Prototype 2: Themes and More advanced text options